Does your car insurance cover flood damage?

 Flooding could cause severe damage to parts of your car.

-It only takes about a foot of water to make your car float, and a couple of feet of moving water is enough to sweep a vehicle away.
-And if you have to restart your engine if it stalls after driving through water, you could cause serious damage.
+It only takes about a foot of water to make your car float, while a couple of feet of moving water is enough to sweep a vehicle away.
+If your car stalls after driving through water and you restart the engine, you could cause serious damage.

 Water infiltration can cause:

-- Mould and rust in the inside of your car
+- Mould and rust inside of your car

 - Contaminated fluids